rossgk2/migrationscripts/README.md

 ## Government

-Only temporary access tokens can be created in Sign for Gov. Here's how to manually create and gain access to one:
+Only temporary access tokens can be created in government Sign.
+Here's how to manually create and gain access to one:

 1. Ensure that an API App has been created, where the owner of the API App is the email of the person who is going to be making API calls.
 2. Have the owner of the API App go to the government [API Swagger page](https://secure.na1.adobesign.us/public/docs/restapi/v6#!).
 Click on /baseUris. *Click /baseUris again so that you can see a text field with grey text "Authorization" inside it.* Click Authorize on the right.
 A new pane should pop up.